 phiP = aE.phiE + aW.phiW + aN.phiN + aS.phiS + aL.phiL + S ---------------------------------------------------- aE + aW + aN + aS + aL + aP

-The second difference is the omission of the diffusive component from the coefficient aL that connects the current z step to the preceding one; so this term carries the convective contribution only.
+A further, less obvious, difference is the omission of the diffusive component from the coefficient in the term

 Because of the absence of the AH term, a single sweep through the integration domain suffices.
-However, in order that the non- linearity and inter-connectedness of the equations can be adequately represented, sufficient iteration must be conducted at each slab, in order that imbalances in the equations have been adequately reduced; for single-sweep parabolic calculations allow no 'second chance'.
+However, in order that the non-linearity and inter-connectedness of the equations can be adequately represented, a sufficient number of iterations must be conducted at each slab, in order that imbalances in the equations have been adequately reduced; for single-sweep parabolic calculations allow no 'second chance'.

-Therefore, instead of the LSWEEP = 50 (say) which is set for an elliptic-flow problem, the corresponding setting in a parabolic-flow calcultion would be LITHYD = 50 .
+Therefore, instead of the LSWEEP = 50 (say) which is set for an elliptic-flow problem, the corresponding setting in a parabolic-flow calculation would be LITHYD = 50 .

-To make one forward step in the integration sweep, it is necessary to hold in computer memory the variables relating to only two slabs: the local one, and its immediately-upstream neighbour.
+To make one forward step in the integration sweep, it is necessary to hold in computer memory the variables relating to only two slabs, namely (1) the local one, and (2) its immediately-upstream neighbour.

 This means that an unlimited number of slabs can be employed without any any increase of computer storage.